Online Learning via Sequential Complexities: Minimax Value and Online Learnability

-The question of learnability in the online learning model is now reduced to the study of $\Val_T(\F,\X)$, taking Eq.~\eqref{eq:value_equality} as the starting point.
-In particular, under our definition, showing that the value grows sublinearly with $T$ is equivalent to showing learnability.
+where suprema over $p_t$ range over all distributions in $\mc{P}$. \end{theorem} The question of learnability in the online learning model is now reduced to the study of $\Val_T(\F,\Z)$, taking Eq.~\eqref{eq:value_equality} as the starting point.